Ikechukwu980/dynamic-website-fleetcart/README.md

     3. Database security group
         - port: 3306 / source: Webserver secrity group

-# STEP 7, CREATE AN S3 BUCKET
+# STEP 7, CREATE AN S3 BUCKET.
     Navigate to the s3 console and create a bucket
      Name: ikeboy-1234
      Region: us-east-1
      All other setting is default and then create bucket